 If you want your official wedding photos and videos to look truly amazing, you don’t want to give your job to a random guest whose top qualification is an above-average Instagram account.
 However, you may know – or at least have in your extended network – professional or qualified amateur photographers and videographers capable of producing professional-grade material.

 Depending on the strength of your connection, you may be able to secure a friend or family discount for those services, even if they’re already established as professionals in your area.
 The depth of this discount is sure to vary, but 5% or even 10% off full price isn’t unreasonable.
 For instance, we worked with my wife’s former classmate, who’d recently established a professional photography business with her husband.
-They gave us a small discount and didn’t charge for travel to and from the reception site, as was customary for other jobs.
+They gave us a small discount and didn’t charge for travel to and from the reception site, as was apparently customary for other jobs in their rural hometown.

 Qualified nonprofessionals or rising professionals, such as recent film or visual arts school graduates without practices of their own, may be willing to work for even less, especially if they’re able to build their profile or meet new prospects as a result.
 Just make sure they have adequate equipment, enough help, and enough prior experience to pull off a big job.
 As with anyone you hire, be sure to check out their prior work first.